zsyed91/zsyed91.github.io/_posts/2015-4-29-express-handlebars-engine.markdown

 {% endhighlight %}

 Thats all!
-Now under `{project_root}/views` you can put your handlebars tempates.
+Now under `{project_root}/views` you can put your handlebars templates.
 By default the file extension is `.handlebars`.